Daniel-Wittgenstein/inchiostro-website/docs-source.md

     $ ambient: name = assetName

-When the ambient sound changes, the old sound will quickly fade out, then the new sound will quickly fade in to give a more pleasing acoustic experience.
+When the ambient sound changes, the old sound will quickly fade out, then the new sound will quickly fade in (to give the player a more pleasing acoustic experience).
 If you really want to change the ambient sound immediately and abruptly with no fade effect at all, do:

     $ ambient: name = thunders; abrupt = yes